 Club members may vote at a duly notified and held club membership meeting to de-charter the club at any time for any reason.
 Any club not in compliance with federal, state and local laws may be subject to being de-chartered.
 Any club not adhering to the Corporate Documents may be subject to being de-chartered.
 A club that does not meet Chartered Club requirements may be subject to being de-chartered.
 Any club that has been unable to provide club officers or club monitors may be subject to being de-chartered.
 Any club may be subject to being combined with another like club and/or relocated, any club refusing to do so may be subject to being de-chartered.

-If a club is at the risk of being de-chartered, a notice will be sent to the club in writing by the Assistant General Manager, with a copy sent to the Board and the Club Organization Committee, stating the nature of the problem(s) and providing for assistance in rectifying the situation, if possible.
+If a club is at the risk of being de-chartered, a notice will be sent to the club in writing by the Director of Operations, with a copy sent to the Board and the Club Organization Committee, stating the nature of the problem(s) and providing for assistance in rectifying the situation, if possible.
 A club shall be given ninety (90) days to rectify all matters excluding club membership, which shall have one year to rectify.
 Upon failure to rectify its issue the club shall be de-chartered by the Board.

-When a club is de-chartered, equipment and supplies may be sold to other clubs, club members or outside sources with approval of the club’s Executive Board, Board and the Assistant General Manager.
-If the club cannot or does not wish to sell the equipment or supplies, it may donate them to similar Chartered Clubs with the Assistant General Manager’s approval.
+When a club is de-chartered, equipment and supplies may be sold to other clubs, club members or outside sources with approval of the club’s Executive Board, Board and the Director of Operations.
+If the club cannot or does not wish to sell the equipment or supplies, it may donate them to similar Chartered Clubs with the Director of Operations’ approval.
 The club may sponsor a final closing event for its club members, after such, all assets will revert to the Recreation Centers of Sun City, Inc.

 BE IT FURTHER RESOLVED that a copy of this resolution shall be posted on the RCSC website for Members and shall be made available to Members upon request at no cost.